MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-payment-tolerance-and-payment-discount-tolerance.md

 > [!NOTE]
 > If the customer or vendor has open entries, you must first remove payment tolerance from entries that are currently open.

-## <a name="example-1---tolerance-calculations-for-a-single-document"></a>Example 1 - Tolerance calculations for a single document
+## Example 1 - Tolerance calculations for a single document

 The following are some example scenarios showing the expected tolerance calculations and postings occurring in different situations.